Mohammadreza Hojat, PhD

 Biography

-Dr. Hojat is a coauthor of two books: Lonliness: Theory, Research, and Applications (Springer, 1987), and Assessment Measures in Medical School, Residency, and Practice: The Connections (Springer, 1993), and a monograph: Personality Assessments and Outcomes in Medical Education and Practice of Medicine (AMEE Guide 79, 2014).
-The original edition of Dr. Hojat's book: Empathy in Patient Care: Antecedents Development and Outcomes was published by Springer in 2007.
-The expanded and updated edition of his seminal book under a new title: Empathy in Health in Health Professions Education and Patient Care was released by Springer in 2016.
+Dr. Hojat received the Lifetime Achievement Award for his research in clinical empathy at the Global Empathy in Healthcare Network Symposium 2025, University of Leicester, United Kingdom.
+Dr. Hojat has served as a co-editor of the following books: Loneliness: Theory, Research, and Applications (Sage Publications, 1987), Assessment Measures in Medical School, Residency, and Practice: The Connections (Springer, 1993), and Fifty Years of Findings from the Jefferson Longitudinal Study of Medical Education (Springer, 2022), and a monograph on Personality Assessments and Outcomes in Medical Education and Practice of Medicine (2014, AMEE Guide No. 79).
+The original edition of his clinical empathy book, Empathy in Patient Care: Antecedents, Development, Measurement, and Outcomes was published in 2007, which was expanded in 2016 under a new title Empathy in Health Professions Education and Patient Care.
+The third updated and expanded edition of his seminal book: “Clinical Empathy: The Heart of Patient Care” was released in 2026.